rjjrbatarao/XTimer/README.md

 ## Ai Voice Assist
 download ai voice tagalog.zip folder extract zip and copy only `.mp3` files to DY-XXXX players, for DFplayer copy to mp3 folder and reduce the character to only 4 by removing leading 0.
-Follow the diagram for wiring
+If voice is offset use the tagalog_offset.zip
 ![image](https://github.com/user-attachments/assets/55d860c4-d569-4c8d-8984-6e8dd25dea17)

 ## Telegram create bot guide